 When planning your visit, keep an eye on Frankfurt’s events calendar.
 The city is home to an enormous exhibition centre, the Messe Frankfurt, which houses trade shows frequently throughout the year.
 Hotels can get booked up quickly around particular dates, and prices will shoot up, too.

-Aside from on the odd pre-planned “shopping Sunday," in Germany, most shops are closed on Sundays.
-As a visitor wanting to make the most out of a visit, this can be pretty frustrating, so remember to take it into account when planning your souvenir shopping.
+Aside from on the odd pre-planned ‘shopping Sunday’, most shops are closed on Sundays in Germany.
+As a visitor wanting to make the most out of a visit, this can be pretty frustrating, so remember to bear ‘no-shop Sundays’ in mind when planning your souvenir hunting.

 In most casual restaurants, you don’t need to wait to be seated.
-Simply find yourself a table and get yourself settled; if there’s a sign indicating the table is reserved later in the evening, just make sure you’re all finished by the specified time.
+Simply find yourself a table and settle in; if there’s a sign saying the table is reserved later in the evening, just make sure you’re finished by the specified time.

-Alt-Sachsenhausen is home to a couple of great Apfelwein taverns, but for the most part, the area has a bad reputation as a horribly touristy party zone.
-Locals prefer to avoid it, instead making a beeline to Sachsenhausen, where the atmosphere is a considerably less drunken and chaotic.
+Alt-Sachsenhausen is home to a couple of great Apfelwein taverns, but for the most part, the area has a bad rep as a horribly touristy party zone.
+Locals prefer to avoid it, instead making a beeline to Sachsenhausen, where the atmosphere is considerably less drunken and chaotic.

-In Frankfurt, public transport doesn’t run all night, and if you don’t want to download a ridesharing App, you’ll need a taxi for a ride home in the small hours.
-These are an easily-spotted pale beige colour, and you can either phone for one, flag one down or queue at a rank.
+In Frankfurt, public transport doesn’t run all night, and if you don’t want to download a ride-sharing app, you’ll need a taxi to get home in the small hours.
+These are an easily-spotted beige colour, and you can either phone for one, flag one down or queue at a rank.

-Keep your eyes on street markings to stay out of the designated bike lanes that sometimes take up a portion of the wider pavements.
-If you’d like to make use of them by cycling the city, try the Frankfurt Call A Bike service run by Deutsche Bahn, which operates by phone call or App.
+Keep your eyes on street markings to stay out of the designated bike lanes that sometimes take up a portion of wider pavements.
+If you’d like to make use of them by cycling the city, try the Frankfurt Call A Bike service run by Deutsche Bahn.

 Keen to try the local cider but wary of the infamous Apfelwein hangover?
-Try this Frankfurt specialty mixed with lemonade (suß) or soda water (sauer) for a fizzy version that won’t go quite so quickly to your head (or hurt quite so much the next morning).
+Try this Frankfurt speciality mixed with lemonade (suß) or soda water (sauer) for a fizzy version that won’t go to your head quite so fast (or hurt quite so much the next morning).

-If you’re planning to fill your time with museum visits, then it’s worth getting a MuseumuferTicket, which grants entry to 34 of Frankfurt’s museums over the course of two days.
-Some of the city’s biggest museums are included, as well as the less well known.
-Family tickets and reductions are available.
+If you’re planning to fill your time with museum visits, it’s well worth buying a MuseumsuferTicket, which grants entry to 34 of Frankfurt’s museums for two days.
+Some of the city’s biggest museums are included, as well as some lesser-known gems.
+Family tickets are available.

-Another option is to pick up a Frankfurt Card (available for individuals or groups, for one or two days), which offers up to 50% off entry into to various museums, tours and attractions, and also includes travel on public transport in the city, including to and from the airport.
+Another option is to pick up a Frankfurt Card (available for individuals or groups, for one or two days), which offers up to 50 percent off entry into to various museums, tours and attractions, and also includes travel on public transport, including to and from the airport.

-At casual restaurants, pubs and cafés, it’s not uncommon for servers to finish their shifts whilst you’re still in the middle of your drinks or meal.
-If you’re asked to settle the bill whilst you’re still eating or drinking, don’t be offended; you’re not being (un)subtly asked to leave, and a new server will take over.
+At casual restaurants, pubs and cafés, it’s not uncommon for waiters to finish their shifts while you’re still in the middle of your drinks or meal.
+If you’re asked to settle the bill early, don’t be offended; you’re not being (un)subtly asked to leave, and a new server will take over.

 You won’t have any trouble getting by in English in Frankfurt.
-A Guten Tag (good day/hello), bitte (please) or dankeschön will be appreciated, but Germans will most likely slip into English when they realise you’re not a local (which can be frustrating if you’re keen to practice your German!).
+A guten Tag (good day/hello), bitte (please) or dankeschön (thanks a lot) will be appreciated, but Germans will most likely slip into English when they realise you’re not a local (which can be frustrating if you’re keen to practise your German!).